 The research also found that Asia's healthcare industry scored highest for gender diversity, with an average of 13.6 per cent female representation, while the industrials sector had the lowest proportion of women board directors at 5.8 per cent.

 There were substantial differences between individual economies, with female board representation ranging from 2.1 per cent in South Korea to 18.6 per cent in Australia.
 Some countries, in particular New Zealand and China, recorded substantial improvement in gender diversity compared to 2012, while Indonesia, Malaysia and South Korea saw the proportion of women on boards fall.

-A noteworthy finding was that boardrooms in Indonesia with at least 10 per cent of female representation enjoyed, on average, 16.0 per cent ROE, compared to 15.6 per cent at boards with a female proportion of less than 10 per cent.
+The latest study found that Singapore boardrooms which have at least 10 per cent female representation enjoyed, on average, 15.5 per cent ROE, compared to 13.1 per cent at boards with a female representation of less than 10 per cent.

 "Despite the efforts made by governments and organizations, women still remain under-represented on boards in the region.
 To move towards a balanced representation of women on boards requires a collective effort from all parties.
 Companies should consider taking concrete steps to improve board diversity by making a deliberate choice to consider female candidates for board positions and start by promoting more women to senior roles", said Alicia Yi, Managing Director, Asia Pacific Consumer Markets at Korn Ferry.

 The report, which includes findings from the other nine Asia Pacific economies, can be downloaded at http://bit.ly/1F1G2Kv.